Webperf-se/webperf_core/README.md

-The project goal is to help identify and help you improve the web over time, one improvment at a time.
+The project goal is to help identify and improve the web over time, one improvment at a time.
 It tries to do this by giving you a weighted list of improvment you can (and probably should do) to your website.